Klosmi/html-basics/JS-basic.md

 - __`this` in an arrow function refers (be scoped to) only the function in which it is created__.

 - So, if we use `this` inside the arrow function, it will refer to the global environment which is the `window`.
-If we put the arrow function inside of a normal function expression, the `this` will refer to the function's scope.
+If we put the arrow function inside of a normal function, the `this` will refer to the function's scope.

 - When `this` is inside of an object’s method — the function’s owner is the object: thus the `this` keyword is bound to the object.
 Yet, when it is inside of a function, either stand alone or within another method, it will always refer to the `window/global object`.